 If you want to explore your hunger and fullness further, it may be time to work with a registered dietitian nutritionist.
 Find out more about working with me.

 Seeking additional support in your relationship with food and your body and wanting to learn more about intuitive eating?
-In search of an experienced eating disorder registered dietitian nutritionist in the Centerport, New York area or virtually?
+In search of an experienced eating disorder registered dietitian nutritionist in the Huntington, New York area or virtually in New York, New Jersey, or Connecticut?
 Send Christina an email to learn more about 1:1 nutrition therapy sessions!